sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

   site: boston
 ```

 You must define at least one site, but add as many sites as needed.
-Note that it is recommended to dedicate one collector per site.

 You also need to update the `extraMetrics` section as shown in the example below to allow **${project.name}** to calculate the electricity costs and the carbon footprint of your site: